-The consequences of a risk are the results of the risk being realised.
-Understanding the consequences that are realistic allows for an appropriate categorisation of severity.
+Identify consequences - Understanding the consequences that are realistic allows for an appropriate categorisation of severity.
 While personal injury is a possible result of many activities that we undertake, it is not helpful to identify that as a consequence in every circumstance due to how unlikely it is for that level of harm to occur.